Work placement program

 social work only has placements in third or fourth year

-and I've only just completed second year.
+and I have only just completed second year.

 I didn't really know much about the field of disability.